JeroenVanB/LAMAS/docs/index.md

 The right hand side of the screen shows an interactive Kripke Model viewer.
 The screen is continuously redrawn so that we can make use of buttons to redraw parts of the viewer but also to make it independent of the game loop.
 The user can use the suit and rank buttons to select a card in the current game.
 The Kripke Model of that card is then visualized above the buttons.
 The model shows the knowledge of the current card.
 <img src="kripke_model_viewer.png" alt="Kripke Model Viewer">

 In the image above the Kripke Model of the Queen of Hearts is visualized.
 The true world is shown by a golden box.
 Possible world relations are represented by colored lines where each color represents a player.
-Here Player west has the card in its hand and thus only considers the true world possible so there is no line being drawn.
+Here, Player West has the card in its hand and thus only considers the true world possible so there is no line being drawn.
 All other players consider it possible that all other players have the card except for the player himself.

 As this is a S5 model, it is known that there is a reflexive relation between the worlds and themselves.
 However, we chose to remove the reflexive relations to increase clarity in the kripke model.
 To indicate the reflexive relation of the true world, i.e. the world where the player who holds the card knows that he holds the card, we highlight the box of that world.

 Observe the following example of a game:
 ![Example of only one possible world](one_world.png) North has just opened the game and a public announcement is made that he played the Ace of Diamonds.
 It is now common knowledge that North has/had the Ace of Diamonds.
 On the right we find the Kripke model of this card.
-Since there is only possible word, the true world, we remove all other worlds.
+Since there is only one possible word, the true world, we remove all other worlds.

 <!--
 ### Kripke implementation